ericakfranz/rrssb/README.md

 # Ridiculously Responsive Social Sharing Buttons

+This is a Wordpress plugin adapted from the original RRSSB project you can find [here](https://github.com/kni-labs/rrssb).

 [<img align="right" src="media/rrssb-preview.png" width="359" height="auto"/>](http://kurtnoble.com/labs/rrssb/) Love them or hate them social sharing buttons appear to be with us for a while.
 It seemed like [we](http://www.kurtnoble.com) were constantly making custom buttons for every single project, so we decided to create a super flexible system that would work in any container.

 RRSSB is built with [SASS](http://sass-lang.com/), so you can easily customize it by tweaking a few variables.
 SVGs allow for tiny file size and retina support.
 Add or remove icons as you see fit &mdash; the rest will fill in automagically in the container.